Scott Sorry: The Wildhearts (2006–2009, 2014)

-In 2006, Sorry joined a new Lineup of The Wildhearts recording an album in January 2007, The Wildhearts.
+In 2006, Sorry joined a new lineup of The Wildhearts, recording an album in January 2007, The Wildhearts.
 The album was released on April 23, preceded two weeks earlier by the download-only single "The Sweetest Song".
-On May 19, 2008 the Wildhearts released the all-covers album Stop Us If You've Heard This One Before, Vol 1..
-Artists covered include Icicle Works, Fugazi, Helmet, The Distillers, The Descendents, and The Georgia Satellites.
+On May 19, 2008, the Wildhearts released the all-covers album Stop Us If You've Heard This One Before, Vol 1..
+Artists covered include Icicle Works, Fugazi, Helmet, The Distillers, Descendents, and The Georgia Satellites.
 The first version of the album was a download-only collection of 12 tracks.
-The band travelled to Denmark to record their ninth studio album, Chutzpah!, which was released on August 31, 2009, followed by a tour of the United Kingdom in September and October.
+The band travelled to Denmark to record their ninth studio album, ¡Chutzpah!, which was released on August 31, 2009, followed by a tour of the United Kingdom in September and October.
 At these shows, the band played the new record in its entirety, followed by an encore of older songs.

 The band won the award for Spirit of Independence at the 2009 Kerrang!
-Awards, as well as playing on the Bohemia stage during the very first UK Sonisphere Festival.
-On November 25, 2009, The Wildhearts announced the release of 'Chutzpah Jnr', a mini album composed of tracks recorded during the Chutzpah sessions but either released as free tracks on their website, bonus tracks from the Japanese physical release or unreleased tracks from the sessions.
+Awards, as well as playing on the Bohemia stage during the first UK Sonisphere Festival.
+On November 25, 2009, The Wildhearts announced the release of ¡Chutzpah!
+Jnr., a mini album composed of tracks recorded during the ¡Chutzpah! sessions but either released as free tracks on their website, bonus tracks from the Japanese physical release, or unreleased tracks from the sessions.

 Sorry never joined the Wildhearts for their 2012 reformation due to family commitments.
 He was replaced by Random Jon Poole, but re-joined the band early in 2014 for their UK tour.

 Sorry and the Sinatras (2007–2013)

-Sorry initially met Roger "Rags" Segal and Lenny Thomas in North Carolina while Sorry was on tour with previous band Brides of Destruction in 2005 while Roger and Lenny were both in Brides support act Trashlight Vision.
+Sorry initially met Roger "Rags" Segal and Lenny Thomas in North Carolina while he was on tour with his previous band Brides of Destruction in 2005, while Segal and Thomas were both in Brides support act Trashlight Vision.
 Sorry started working on new material with Blackbelt guitarist Danny Sinatra when Trashlight Vision split up.
-Roger and Lenny then linked up with Sorry and Danny to form the new group, Sorry and the Sinatras.
-They announced, in June, their first dates in the UK in August, taking place at The Asylum in Birmingham and at the Bar Academy in London.
-The group entered the studio in September in Barnsley, UK with producer Jason Sanderson.
-The album was completed in less than 3 weeks.
-Highball Roller was released May 11, 2009, which was generally well received by British music critics, with a tour of the UK planned but this was postponed until October with the band touring the East Coast of the US in August.
+Segal and Thomas then linked up with Sorry and Sinatra to form the new group, Sorry and the Sinatras.
+They announced in June their first dates in the UK, taking place in August at The Asylum in Birmingham and at the Bar Academy in London.
+The group entered the studio in September in Barnsley, West Yorkshire, England, with producer Jason Sanderson.
+The album was completed in less than three weeks.
+Highball Roller was released on May 11, 2009, which was generally well received by British music critics, with a tour of the UK planned but this was postponed until October with the band touring the East Coast of the United States in August.